Skip to main content

 Aware Super will continue to apply a 15% rebate on any voluntary insurance premiums.
 If applicable, the rebate will be credited to your Insurance Premium Account at the end of each month or on exit where you request a full withdrawal of your account.

-After the merger, you'll still be able to apply for new or increased insurance cover in Aware Super if eligible.
+After the merger, you'll be able to apply for new or increased insurance cover in Aware Super if eligible.

 Aware Super does not provide an annual Insurance Statement.
 However, you’ll be able to view your insurance at any time in Aware Super’s platform, Member Online by running a Defined Benefit Quote.